 Awards, commonly referred to as ‘EA’, ‘EBA’, ‘Enterprise Agreements’, ‘Enterprise Bargaining Agreements’ or ‘Modern Awards’ are sets of pay & compliance rules; built, calculated, and maintained in Ento’s proprietary award interpretation engine.

 Ento’s award interpretation engine has the flexibility and power to support thousands of unique and complex rule scenarios simultaneously, while fast enough to support real-time, on-the-fly optimisation and decision-making.

 We’ve successfully automated Award and EBA interpretation for hundreds of businesses across a wide range of industries including healthcare, hospitality, retail, facility-management, security, construction and many more.

-- Managing restrictions and compliance requirements on the way staff are rostered
+- Enforcing compliance rules that set restrictions on the way staff can be rostered

-- Cost & compliance ‘What if?’
-Analysis for shift swaps and critical decision points
+- ‘What if?’ analysis on cost & compliance for shift swaps and critical decision points

-- Compiles and formats data for direct import into leading payroll systems
+- Compiles and formats data for direct integration with leading payroll systems

-These may be based on the Fair Work Australia Award documents (e.g. General Retail Industry Award 2010) that outline minimum pay rates and conditions in major industries, but may also be based on other sets of rules such as EBAs, or simple rules for contractors or employees who are paid a fixed salary.
+These may be based on Fair Work Australia Award documents (such as the General Retail Industry Award 2010), on other sets of documented rules (such as Enterprise Bargaining Agreements, or on simple rules for contractors and employees who are paid a fixed salary.

 - Initial consultation, a documented scope/build plan, and configuration of your award within your Ento account